 Polish Mat: Overall 75% including 3 extended level subjects

-All students will take two 15 credit modules from the list of languages below and the following modules:
+All students will take two 15 credit modules from the list of languages below plus all of the following compulsory modules:

 List of Languages

-Please note the 30 credit languages will be split into two 15 credit modules (A and B)
+30 credit languages are split into two 15 credit modules (A and B)